Julien Donkey-Boy: Release

-The film premiered at the Venice Film Festival in September 1999.
-It received a limited release in Los Angeles at a single cinema on October 15, 1999; the film showed for a month's time at the Los Angeles Theatre, and grossed a total of $80,226 by that November.
-It was given a wide theatrical release in European countries the following year, particularly in France and the Netherlands.
+Julien Donkey-Boy premiered at the Venice Film Festival in September 1999.
+It received a limited theatrical release in the United States, screening the Angelika Film Center in New York City on October 8, 1999.
+It opened in Los Angeles the following week, on October 15, 1999, followed by a San Francisco release on October 29, 1999.

+The film continued to have select engagements at arthouse theaters throughout the remainder of the year, opening in November at Cinema 21 in Portland, Oregon; the Village Art Cinema 4 in Austin, Texas; and the Fine Arts Theater in Chicago.
+The film later screened at the Alliance Cinema in Miami, Florida in December of that year.

+Reception

+Box office

+The film grossed a total of $80,226 by November 1999.
 The film grossed $85,400 domestically and $7,042 in other countries for a worldwide total of $92,442.

-Critical reception
+Critical response

 Julien Donkey-Boy currently holds a 29% approval rating on Rotten Tomatoes based on 38 reviews, with an average rating of 5.3/10.
 The website's critical consensus reads, "Director Harmony Korine takes a big stylistic swing that will miss with most audiences, producing an unfocused and mean-spirited art film with a bitter aftertaste."
 The film has a weighted average score of 54 out of 100 on Metacritic based on 23 reviews, indicating "mixed or average" reviews.

 Empire said that "Despite some creditable performances, Korine's bizarre, shambling direction renders the result less ground-breakingly experimental than rectum-numbingly dull."
 Edward Guthmann of the San Francisco Chronicle called the film "A self-indulgent mess."

 Despite a sense of negative reaction to Julien Donkey-Boy, it was praised by some critics.
 Kevin Thomas of the Los Angeles Times gave the film a positive review, saying the film attained a "depth of compassion and understanding ... [it] acquires a spiritual dimension that allows it ultimately to become an act of redemption".
 Lisa Schwarzbaum from Entertainment Weekly awarded the film a score of B+, describing the film as "an exciting artistic leap", while writing that "Korine — working with cinematographer Anthony Dod Mantle, who shot the Dogma [sic] breakthrough The Celebration — discovers visual ways to convey emotional terrain that will serve him well, I hope, even after he outgrows shock as an artistic goal."
+Wesley Morris of the San Francisco Examiner praised the film as "tighter and more involving" than Korine's previous feature, Gummo, and awarded it a three and a half star-rating out of four.

 Additional praise for the film came from Chicago Sun Times film critic Roger Ebert, who gave the film 3/4 stars, saying it "adds up to something, unlike a lot of movies where individual shots are sensational, but they add up to nothing"; Ebert did, however, note that the film had a very limited audience: "The odds are good that most people will dislike this film and be offended by it.
 For others, it will provoke sympathy rather than scorn.
 You know who you are".